yunfan/punyforth/README.md

 ### Extending the dictionary

-Words are stored in *dictionary*.
+Words are stored in a *dictionary*.
 The dictionary maps words to executable code or data structures.

 You can use defining words to extend the dictionary with new definitions.
 The most basic defining words is the *:* (colon).
 This adds a new word to the dictionary with the same behavior as a sequence of existing words.
 A colon definition begins with a colon and ends with a semicolon.